Customer Account Records and Required Notifications

 Quick Answer

 Customer account records include opening documents, agreements, supervisory approvals, correspondence, and transaction records.
-Change of address triggers updates to the record under FINRA Rule 4512 and notification to both old and new addresses.
+Change of address triggers updates to the record under the customer account information rule and notification to both old and new addresses.
 Account information updates require written customer confirmation within 30 days.
 Investment objective changes trigger a suitability re-evaluation of existing positions and any prospective recommendations.

 Beyond the confirmation and statement, the firm maintains a customer account record that captures the customer's profile, agreements, and updates over time.
 When that profile changes, the rep and the firm must take specific steps: update the record, notify the customer (and sometimes third parties), and re-evaluate suitability.